 PAM MUNDELL - BIO

-I have recently moved to Whitianga, part of the beautiful Coromandel Peninsula, with its rugged hills, white sand beaches, islands, picturesque old native forests, ancient kauri trees, historic houses, and gorgeous coastline, where land birds and sea birds mingle.
+Just over two years ago I moved to Whitianga, part of the beautiful Coromandel Peninsula, with its rugged hills, white sand beaches, islands, picturesque old native forests, ancient kauri trees, historic houses, and gorgeous coastline, where land birds and sea birds mingle.

 These all provide wonderful subjects to paint.